Agdron/CSCU9N6-Video-Game-Design/README.md

 # CSCU9N6-Video-Game-Design
-Video game design module, one of the better modules
+Video game design module, 20 Credit 3rd Year Module

 Game.java is only uploaded separately as I wanted the repository to be marked as Java, it WILL NOT FUNCTION ON IT'S OWN